Assassination of King Henri IV of France (1610)

 King Henri IV of France was the first French king of the House of Bourbon.
 Born in 1553, in Pau, Kingdom of Navarre, now in France, Henri was the son of Queen Jeanne III of Navarre and Antoine de Bourbon, Duke de Vendôme.
 Although he was baptized in the Catholic Church, Henri was raised as a Protestant.
 His mother Queen Jeanne III of Navarre became a Calvinist Protestant, also known in France as French Huguenots, while Henri was a boy.
 She then became a spiritual and political leader of the French Huguenot movement.

 Upon his mother’s death in 1572, Henri took the throne as King Henri III of Navarre.
 Two months later, he married Marguerite of Valois, the daughter of King Henri II of France.
-As Henri was a Protestant French Huguenot, he was not permitted inside Notre Dame Cathedral so the ceremony was held just outside of the building.
+As Henri was a Protestant French Huguenot, he was not permitted inside Notre Dame Cathedral so the ceremony was held just outside the building.
 Days later, the Saint Bartholomew’s Day Massacre took place, in which thousands of Protestant French Huguenots were killed.
 Henri narrowly escaped death, mostly thanks to his new Catholic wife, and his promise to convert to Catholicism.

 In 1584, Henri became the heir-presumptive to the French throne, as the last heir to King Henri III of France had died.
-Henri was the most senior agnatic descendant of King Louis IX, and therefore the rightful heir.
+Henri was the senior agnatic descendant of King Louis IX, and therefore the rightful heir.
 King Henri III of France was assassinated on August 2, 1589, and King Henri III of Navarre, as the heir-presumptive, became King Henri IV of France.
 After several years of issues with French Catholic nobles who refused to recognize him as their new king and with the encouragement of his mistress Gabrielle d’Estrées, Henri once again renounced his religion and converted to Catholicism.
 This gained him the support of the French people and he was finally able to rule his kingdom.

 In a loveless and childless marriage, and knowing that he needed an heir, Henri began negotiations to end his first marriage to Marguerite of Valois.
-In 1600, Henri married Marie de’ Medici, from the wealthy House of Medici that had come to prominence in the 15th century, as founders of the Medici Bank in Florence, Tuscany, now in Italy.
+In 1600, Henri married Marie de’ Medici, from the wealthy House of Medici that came to prominence in the 15th century, as founders of the Medici Bank in Florence, Tuscany, now in Italy.
 Henri and Marie had six children including King Louis XIII of France, Elisabeth who married King Felipe IV of Spain, Christine Marie who married Vittorio Amedeo I, Duke of Savoy (ancestors of the Kings of Italy), and Henrietta Maria who married King Charles I of England.

 For more information, see Unofficial Royalty: King Henri IV of France.